 The border operates year-round, but with long closures during Chinese and Kyrgyz public holidays.
 All info regarding Chinese border closures is being gathered here.

 The Kyrgyz checkpoint at the pass operates officially from 9am to 11am and 2pm to 6pm, Monday to Friday, but it is said they let people in round the clock.

 The Chinese borders – the Ulugqat one as well as the factual one – work from 10:00 to 19:45 with a break from 13:00 to 16:30.
 Note that the hours on the Chinese side are in Beijing time, not Xinjiang time.
 It’s the summer schedule, and the winter one differs a little bit.

 In China, the new immigration checkpoint is 143km inland at Wuqia/Uluqqat 乌恰.
 A map showing the correct immigration building (use satellite imagery and ignore the route, which is offset quite a bit as Chinese maps tend to be).
 The immigration building is called customs clearance area / 口岸 / kou an.
 All your documents and luggage are checked at the actual border.
 The process of passport checks seems to have been streamlined now, so there is less time-wasting, but from the mountain top border to Wuqia, several checks to show your passport are normal.
 Guards are generally friendly on both sides.

 The whole road from Osh to Kashgar has been rebuilt in 2013 and is in a good state.
 You can exchange RMB into som or US$ and vice versa at the border.

-If you do not have your own wheels, a shared taxi is the best way to go, as detailed below.
+If you do not have your own wheels, a shared taxi is the best way to go.
+There aren’t many options, really.

 It’s quicker and cheaper to do the route by shared taxi.
 Actually, it’s your only option at the moment: the Osh-Kashgar direct bus has been discontinued.
 Updates welcome in the Osh-Kashgar bus forum topic.